2016 has beaten me down some.

 I don’t need and shouldn’t need to run the Grand Canyon to feel validated this year.
 That treasure has been around for millions of years.

-I’m sure it’ll be accessible during my lifetime so relax – you’ll get there.
+I’m sure it’ll be accessible during my lifetime so I need to relax.

 Just push it back for some other time.